abiondo/abiondo.github.io/_posts/2020-03-22-saarctf20-schlossberg.md

 ### Bug 1: path traversal in import statements

 The `holmol` statement allows to import definitions from other files.
-This is used to declare function exported by the language runtime, which provide I/O and cave movement.
+This is used to declare functions exported by the language runtime, which provide I/O and cave navigation functionality.
 These libraries can be found in `backend/include`.

 After the module that contains the `holmol` statement is parsed, the import resolution process kicks in (see `backend/src/saarlang/SaarlangModule.cpp`):